Welcome to the AI-Econ Lab!

 We are an international and multidisciplinary research team, with participants from eight countries and four disciplines (economics, computer science, management, statistics).
 We combine tools from these disciplines and granular data to deliver excellent research insights on how to make firms and workers thrive in the presence of artificial intelligence.
 We also cooperate with relevant organisations, e.g., white collar worker and business organisations.

 The AI-Econ Lab was initiated in 2019 and is led by associate professor Magnus Lodefalk in cooperation with professor Hildegunn Kyvik-Nordås.
 A steering group is also tied to the lab (Lodefalk, Kyvik-Nordås, and Schroeder).

 Save the date!
 The third conference on AI and White Collar Work will take place June 12-13, 2024, in Örebro, Sweden, at Katrinelunds Gästgiveri & Sjökrog, by Lake Hjälmaren.
-More information and a call for papers will be released in the spring of 2023.
+The call for papers is open and available on the conference website.

 We have recently organised our second conference on AI and White Collar Work, 15-16 June, 2022, in Örebro, Sweden.
 The conference brought together researchers from three continents and four disciplines to discuss research on the impacts of AI on the labour market, with a focus on AI in white collar work.
 For more information about the conference, included the detailed program, see the conference website.

 We are also proud to recently have co-hosted last year's TIISA Annual Conference with contributions in the fields of economics, business, law and political science.
 The Conference theme was "Trade and the Digital Transformation of Services".
 Dates: PhD workshop 8-9 November, Conference 9-12 November.
 Venue: Örebro and Stockholm, Sweden, and online (hybrid format).
 For more information about the conference, including recorded keynotes and panel seminar, see the conference website.